Glutathione and the Methylation Cycle by Rich Van Konynenburg Ph.D.

 These papers by Rich Van Konynenburg examine ways to enhance glutathione, detoxification and energy production in ME/CFS.

 Rich died unexpectedly in his sleep on Sept 25th, 2012.

-- Augmenting Glutathione Levels in CFS - The most extensive resource on the net of the many different ways used to boost the levels of this master antioxidant in the body.
-This has been superseded by Rich’s Methylation Cycle Treatment Plan.
+- Augmenting Glutathione in Chronic Fatigue Syndrome - The most extensive resource on the net of the many different ways used to boost the levels of this master antioxidant in the body.
+This was superseded by Rich’s Methylation Cycle Treatment Plan.

-- Glutathione and Chronic Fatigue Syndrome (ME/CFS) (2004) - Rich Von Konynenburg’s original paper in describes why he believes glutathione depletion plays a central role in ME/CFS; largely superseded by the Methylation Blockade Theory paper below.
+- Is Glutathione Depletion an Important Part of the Pathogenesis of Chronic Fatigue Syndrome?
+(2004) - Rich’s original paper in which he describes why he believed glutathione depletion plays a central role in ME/CFS; largely superseded by the Methylation Blockade Theory paper below.

-- The Glutathione / Methylation Blockades in Chronic Fatigue Syndrome (ME/CFS) - A paper presented at the 2007 IACFS/ME Conference
+- Glutathione Depletion-Methylation Cycle Block: A Hypothesis For the Pathogenesis of Chronic Fatigue Syndrome - A paper presented at the 2007 IACFS/ME Conference.

-- Methylation Cycle Blockade Theory - History and Underpinnings – How the Hypothesis came about, what it is, why the Yasko-Autism connection fits, and why he believes it pertains to ME/CFS (7/07)
+- Methylation Cycle Blockade Theory - How the hypothesis came about, what it is, why the Yasko-Autism connection fits, and why he believed it pertains to ME/CFS (7/07).

-- A Simpler Explanation of the Glutathione/Methylation Blockade Theory (12/08) - Rich provides a step by step simpler explanation of his theory
+- A Simpler Explanation of the Glutathione/Methylation Blockade Theory (12/08) - Rich provided a step-by-step, simpler explanation of his theory.

 - Why is the Prevalence of CFS Higher in Women Than in Men?
 (2007)